 Step 5: Remove Left-Over Adhesive

-After completing steps one to four, if there is still a bit of adhesive left on the fabric, you can try to use a butter knife to scrape the material.
+After completing steps one to four, if there is still a bit of adhesive left on the fabric, you can try to use a butter knife (most bottles come with a scraper, this works great), to scrape the material.

 It is important to take note that, even though Goo Gone goo can truly work miracles, it, unfortunately, can leave an oily residue of its own.